karmaniverous/jsonmap/README.md

   bar: [
     {
       static: 'another static value',
+      // Keys starting with $ are available for progressive transformations but
+      // are not passed to the output object.
+      $remove: 'this should be removed from the output',
       // Value defined by a mapping rule expressing an array of transformation
       // objects.
 If there is only a single transformation object, no array is
       // necessary.
 The output of the last transformation step is returned as